tomatolog/manticore/docs/8_sphinxql_reference/select_syntax.rst

    by those randomized weights.

 -  LIMIT clause.
 Both LIMIT N and LIMIT M,N forms are supported.
-Unlike in regular SQL (but like in Sphinx API), an implicit LIMIT 0,20 is present by default.
+Unlike in regular SQL (but like in Manticore API), an implicit LIMIT 0,20 is present by default.

 -  OPTION clause.
-This is a Sphinx specific extension that lets you control a number of per-query options.
+This is a Manticore specific extension that lets you control a number of per-query options.
 The syntax is:

    ::